 Bachelor of Social Work

-This highly regarded interdisciplinary degree will immerse you in theory and practice over four years, equipping you thoroughly for a wide range of people-related jobs.
+This highly regarded interdisciplinary degree will engage you in both theory and practice, equipping you for a wide range of people-related work.

 Features of the Bachelor of Social Work at UC